Stingerman06/Field-Item-Randomizer/README.md

-# FFX Field Item Randomizer
+# FFX Field Item Randomizer - Standalone

 This randomizer shuffles around field items.
 While this works perfectly fine, there are some things that you will need to know!